-I cannot have you telling me or the House something about someone.
+I cannot have the Senator telling me or the House something about someone.

-No. You cannot do it.
-You are out of order.
+No. The Senator cannot do it.
+She is out of order.

 We are not out of order.

 I decide what is in order.
-The Leader is responding to comments that have been made already-----
+The Leader is responding to comments that have been made-----

 He is not responding-----